carlo/wow-addons/AddOns/GFW_Linkerator/readme.txt

 	/linkerator (or /link) <command>
 where <command> can be any of the following:
 	help - Print this list.
-	list - List all links known.
-(Currently kinda useless, as you'll quickly accumulate more links than the chat window can display at once.)
 	<number> - Print a link in the chat window for an item given its ID number.
 	<link code> - Print a link in the chat window for an item given a complete link code (e.g. "item:789:241:0:0:0:0:2029:0" for a [Stout Battlehammer of Healing] with a +2 damage enchant).
 	<name> - Print a link in the chat window for an item given its name or part of its name.
 (Will show more than one match if available.)